 WHO WE ARE

 Manase studied at Auckland University and has a Bachelor of Arts and Master of Arts (Honours) in English.
-My academic focus was mainly in post-colonial New Zealand and Pacific literature.
+His academic focus was mainly in post-colonial New Zealand and Pacific literature.
 He also dabbled in creative writing and poetry under the esteemed presence and guidance of Albert Wendt and Witi Ihimaera.

 Manase started his career at the Ministry of Pacific Island Affairs in 1996, where he worked for five years.
 Then left the public service to work for a couple of years as a consultant and then for a small Pacific disability provider.
 He returned to the public service where he worked in the Disability Services Directorate of the Ministry of Health in 2003 before joining Le Va within Te Pou in March, 2008.
 After five amazing and fulfilling years at Le Va, he decided to take up a senior leadership role as Disability and Pacific Workforce Manager for Te Pou in April, 2013.